 Uniloc USA, Inc. v.
 LG Electronics USA, Inc., 957 F.3d 1303, at 1306-07 (Fed.
 Cir.
 2020) determined that claims directed to a method step of adding a data field, wherein the data field resulted in reduced delay of conventional systems, improved the efficiency and functioning of computers.
 This improvement was deemed to be patent eligible.

 TecSec, Inc. v.
 Adobe Inc., 978 F.3d 1278 (Fed.
 Cir.
 2020) found improvement in computer capabilities or network functionality to be patent eligible.
 The software in question employed a adding a secure labelling technique in addition to encryption to ensure only people having the correct key but working at different terminals would be able to receive and have access to the encrypted communication.
 The court concluded that the claim language and specification were directed to improving the basic function of computer data-distribution network, and therefore was patent eligible.

 The topic is murky.
 However, if you can show that the software improves computer capability or capacity, then your software should be patentable.
 Note that “high level” descriptions of the software function may not be sufficient.
 You should describe what the software achieves with particularly.
 Also emphasize how it is improving computer function versus merely achieving a goal that the computer provides.
-Show you’re your software allows a computer to perform a new function or solve a technical limitation of existing/conventional computers.
+Show your software allows a computer to perform a new function or solve a technical limitation of existing/conventional computers.

 Admittedly this is a nuanced description but unfortunately, that is all we have.
 Hopefully the above provides some direction to your thought process in evaluating seeking patent protection (versus, for example, trade secret protection).